-- 1. For the operation of trust programs for Indians by direct expenditure, contracts, cooperative agreements, compacts, and grants, [\$108,399,000] \$100,672,000 - 25 U.S.C.
+- 1. For the operation of trust programs for Indians by direct expenditure, contracts, cooperative agreements, compacts, and grants, - 25 U.S.C.
 5321(a) and 5322(a) directs the Secretary, upon the request of any Indian Tribe, to enter into a contract or contracts to plan, conduct, and administer programs which the Secretary is otherwise authorized to administer (P. L. 93-638, as amended). - 31 U.S.C.
 Chapter 63 provides procedures to be followed in the preparation of Federal contracts, grants, and cooperative agreements. - 25 U.S.C.
 5363(cc) provides procedures to be followed to establish and implement Tribal self-governance compacts. - 25 U.S.C.
 162a authorizes the deposit and investment of Indian trust funds. - 25 U.S.C.
-4001 et seq. provides procedures to be followed for Tribal withdrawal of trust funds, and authorizes the Bureau of Trust Funds Administration. - 25 U.S.C.
+4001 et seq. provides procedures to be followed for Tribal withdrawal of trust funds and authorizes the Bureau of Trust Funds Administration. - 25 U.S.C.
 459 et seq. includes numerous provisions affecting specific Tribes related to distribution of claims, settlements, and judgments. - 2. to remain available until expended, - 25 U.S.C.
-13a authorizes the carryover of funds, which were not obligated and expended prior to the beginning of the fiscal year succeeding the fiscal year for which such sums were appropriated. - 3. of which not to exceed [\$17,911,000] \$17,536,000, from this or any other Act, may be available for [historical account] settlement support: - Consolidated Appropriations Act, 2021 (P.L.
+13a authorizes the carryover of funds, which were not obligated and expended prior to the beginning of the fiscal year succeeding the fiscal year for which such sums were appropriated. - 3. of which not to exceed \$17,867,000, from this or any other Act, may be available for Settlement Support: - Consolidated Appropriations Act, 2021 (P.L.
 116-260) caps funding for historical accounting in order to preserve funding for other Indian programs. - 4.
-Provided, that funds for trust management improvements and litigation support may, as needed, be transferred to or merged with the Bureau of Indian Affairs, "Operation of Indian Programs" and Bureau of Indian Education, "Operation of Indian Education Programs" accounts; the Office of the Solicitor, "Salaries and Expenses" account; and the Office of the Secretary, "Departmental Operations" account:
+Provided, that funds for trust management improvements and litigation support may, as needed, be transferred to or merged with the Bureau of Indian Affairs, "Operation of Indian Programs" and Bureau of Indian Education, "Operation of Indian Education Programs" account; the Office of the Solicitor, "Salaries and Expenses" account; and the Office of the Secretary, "Departmental Operations" account: